Red Tail Catfish Quick Stats

 - Care: Much Difficult

-Redtail catfish is known as cajaro and pirarara.
-Cajaro is the large freshwater fish that show extremely fast growth.
+Redtail catfish is known as “cajaro and pirarara.”
+Cajaro is the large freshwater fish that show rapid growth.
 The most attractive member of catfish is redtail due to its beautiful lined tail.

 Physical Outlook and Appearance

-They are beautiful and large in size with a very beautiful face.
-They have gorgeous Red Tail due to which they are known as “Red Tail Catfish”.
+They are beautiful and large with a gorgeous face.
+They have beautiful Red Tail due to which they are known as “Red Tail Catfish.”

 They are found in brown and Dark Grey colors.
 On the top side, they have spots & white and Yellow Bands on the whole body.